 Beckert’s bestselling book Empire of Cotton: A Global History (2015), is the first global history of the nineteenth century’s most important commodity.
 Empire of Cotton won the Bancroft Award, the Philip Taft Award, the Cundill Recognition for Excellence, and it was a finalist for the Pulitzer Prize.
 The New York Times named Empire of Cotton one of the ten most important books of 2015.

 Professor Beckert’s other publications have focused on the nineteenth-century bourgeoisie, on labor, on democracy, on global history and on the connections between slavery and capitalism.
 He is currently at work on a global history of capitalism.

-To prepare for this year’s Benson Lecture, PLU students will read selections from Empire of Cotton and study the history of capitalism in a variety of contexts, including curriculum related to American history, Economics, Global Studies, Business, and PLU’s new Innovation Studies program.
+To prepare for this year’s Benson Lecture, PLU students read selections from Empire of Cotton and studied the history of capitalism in a variety of contexts, including curriculum related to American history, Economics, Global Studies, Business, and PLU’s new Innovation Studies program.

 The Dale E. Benson Lecture in Business and Economic History

 Supported by a generous endowment from the Benson Family, the Benson Lecture is designed to bring leading experts in the fields of history, business, and economics to campus to address the PLU community.
 Supporting the Innovation Studies curriculum, the lecture is designed to encourage the study of business organizations, entrepreneurs, workers, products, and consumers, as well as the economic forces that have shaped contemporary culture and society.

 For more information, contact Benson Family Chair Michael Halvorson (firstname.lastname@example.org).